UFO Conference CONTACT in the DESERT 2016: Notes From the Battleground

 Overall, the event felt overly commercial.
 Many lectures are basically teasers for paid "workshops" (slang for lectures with a Q&A section at the end).
 A lot more vendor booths than 3 years ago, selling everything from pizza to crystal skulls.
-Finally, at the end of the weekend the organizers offered a full DVD set of all the lectures and workshops for a whopping $400 (in case you felt like your conference ticket wasn't expensive enough).
+And in case you felt like the price of admission wasn't high enough, at the end of the weekend the organizers offered a full DVD set of all the lectures and workshops for a whopping $400.

 With multiple lectures and workshops offered at the same times, surfing a UFO conference becomes the game of separating the wheat from the chaff.

 What are you interested in the most - space science, ancient astronauts, alien technology, UFO disclosure, or perhaps the emerging spirituality paradigm?

 It may come as a surprise to those who associate UFO conventions with tinfoil hats and blurry photographs of flying saucers, but not all talks are in fact UFO-focused.
 Those of us who see the UFO phenomenon through the lens of the evolution of consciousness can find discussions regarding co-creation, ascension, the new 'cosmic' human, multidimensional awareness etc.